zulip/zulip/docs/tutorials/new-feature-tutorial.md

 then calls `send_event`, passing the event and the list of users whose browser sessions should be notified as the second argument.
-The latter argument can be a single user (if the setting is a personal one, like time display format), members in a particular stream only or all active users in a realm.
+The latter argument can be a single user (if the setting is a personal one, like time display format), members in a particular channel only or all active users in a realm.

 ```python